 The advice provided is for informational purposes only.

 Credit card is subject to approval.
 APR = Annual Percentage Rate.
 The APR equals the margin, which can range from 4.50% to 9.50%, plus the Index Rate.
-The Index Rate is the 26-week Treasury Bill rate set at the first T-bill auction held each quarter and adjusted up to the nearest 0.25%.
+The Index Rate is the U.S. Prime as published in The Wall Street Journal on the first day of your quarterly billing period and adjusted up to the nearest 0.25%.
 There is no minimum interest rate.
 The maximum variable APR for purchases and balance transfers is 18.00%.
 Cash advances have a fixed APR of 18.00% .
 Rates are subject to change; see the LGFCU rates page for current terms.
 Approval of new credit card applications is limited to residents of NC, SC, GA, TN and VA.
 Interest on cash advances and balance transfers begins to accrue from the date the transfer is posted to your account.
 Additional fees may apply; see the Visa Credit Cardholder Agreement for more details, on our Credit Card page.